 NP: Nurse practitioners work in a wide variety of settings where direct physician oversight is rarely part of the day-to-day routine.
 These settings include hospitals, private physician practices, skilled nursing facilities, and even schools and summer camps.
 NPs also frequently establish independent NP-led clinics and partner practices with other NPs.

 PA: Physician assistants can specialize in many areas that typically center on disease type or area of medicine.
 Examples include everything from dermatology to emergency medicine or surgery.

 Education & Programs

-NP: A master’s degree is required to practice in any state.
+NP: A master’s degree in nursing is the minimum requirement to practice in any state.
 However, the American Association of Colleges of Nursing has recommended that in the future, nurse practitioners be required to hold a Doctor of Nursing Practice (DNP), but the current nursing shortage has made this impractical for the time being.

-PA: Programs must be accredited through the Accreditation Review Commission on Education for the Physician Assistant, Inc. A list of accredited programs is available here.
+PA: Programs must be accredited through the Accreditation Review Commission on Education for the Physician Assistant.

 PA: Beginning in 2014, a 10-year certification maintenance cycle was implemented, replacing the six-year cycle that was previously in place.
-Physician assistants must complete and 100 credit hours and pass a recertification exam every 5 years (twice within each renewal cycle) and log their time officially through the National Commission on Certification of Physician Assistants.
+Physician assistants must complete 100 credit hours and pass a recertification exam every 5 years (twice within each renewal cycle) and log their time officially through the National Commission on Certification of Physician Assistants.

 Featured YouTube Video

 Certification & Licensing

 PA: Physician assistants are certified through the National Commission on Certification of Physician Assistants, and must pass the Physician Assistant National Certifying Examination.

-PA: Licensing is necessary to practice, and requires a degree and national certification.
-No previous license is needed, unlike in the case of a nurse practitioner.
+PA: State licensing is necessary to practice and requires holding a graduate degree and national certification.
+No previous license is needed.

-NP: Licensing is necessary to practice, and requires a degree, an RN license, and national certification through one of the above-named certification agencies.
+NP: State licensing is necessary to practice and requires a master’s degree at minimum, an RN license, and national certification through one of the above-named certification agencies.

 PA: Maintaining certification requires the completion of continuing education credit hours, as stated above.